hbctraining/Intro-to-ChIPseq-flipped/lessons/03_QC_FASTQC.md

   <img src="../img/chipseq_fastqcworkflow_sept2021.png" width="600">
 </p>

 Now that we set up files and directory structure, we are ready for our ChIP-seq analysis.
-For any NGS analysis, the first step in the workflow is to evaluate the quality of the reads, prior to alignment them to the reference genome and downstream analyses.
+For any NGS analysis, the first step in the workflow is to evaluate the quality of the reads, prior to aligning them to the reference genome and downstream analyses.

 ### Unmapped read data: FASTQ file format